Get News & Updates Directly To Your Inbox

 Here are five steps you can take to prepare for a healthy pregnancy from the Office on Women's Health:

-Even if it is your third or first pregnancy, early prenatal care is a critical part of a healthy pregnancy.
-Selecting a doctor to coordinate your care during, before and during pregnancy is a big decision.
-You can use Provider Finder® to see providers and hospitals that specialize in maternity care.
+It doesn't matter if this is your first pregnancy or your third, early prenatal care is a critical part of every healthy pregnancy.
+Selecting a doctor to coordinate your care is a big decision.
+You can use our Provider Finder® to see care providers and hospitals that specialize in maternity care.

-Your first prenatal doctors visitAs soon as you think you're pregnant, schedule your first prenatal appointment.
+As soon as you think you're pregnant, schedule your first prenatal appointment.
 You and your health care provider have plenty to discuss.
-You may want to include your partner in the appointment as well, but only if that makes you comfortable.
+You may want to include your partner in the appointment, but only if that makes you comfortable.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.